-In connection with our acquisition of DVS (See Note 4), we acquired the operating leases for facilities in Sunnyvale, California and Markham, Ontario, Canada, which expire in July 2016 and January 2016, respectively.
-The Canada lease includes an option to renew the lease for an additional five years at the then prevailing market rent, and on similar terms as the existing lease.
-We recognize rent expense on a straight-line basis over the non-cancelable lease term.
-The total future minimum lease payments for the operating leases in Sunnyvale, California and Markham, Ontario, Canada are approximately \$368,000 as of March 31, 2015.
+In connection with our acquisition of DVS, we acquired the operating leases for facilities in Sunnyvale, California and Markham, Ontario, Canada.
+(See Note 4 to our condensed consolidated financial statements for additional information).
+The Sunnyvale lease will terminate in July 2016.
+The Markham lease terminated on April 30, 2016.
+The total future minimum payments under the Sunnyvale and Markham leases were approximately \$76,000 as of March 31, 2016.